organisciak/dissertation/document/6_subjective.md

 The work presented here differs from earlier work in providing a generalized treatment of personalized crowdsourcing, comparing different approaches in different domains and subsequently presenting problems affecting general use of paid crowdsourcing.
 Two protocols are presented for comparison, taste-matching and taste-grokking.
-Taste-matching has precedent in other areas, though this chapter's implementation differs in applying the concepts to on-demand needs, while taste-grokking offers a more novel approach relies on critical thinking, capitalizing on the human core underlying a crowdsourcing method.
+Taste-matching has precedent in other areas, though this chapter's implementation differs in applying the concepts to on-demand needs.
+Taste-grokking offers a more novel approach relying on critical thinking by workers, capitalizing on the human core underlying crowdsourcing.

 Taste-Matching and Taste-Grokking Protocols
 -------------------------------------------